radavis/radavis.github.io/_posts/2016-07-16-building-kodi-add-ons.markdown

 Run your script: `Programs > Hello World`.

-If there is a more efficient "build process" for Kodi Add-ons, I would love to know about it.

-*Note*: I'm having issues with this process.
-I'm getting "Failed to install Add-on from zip file" messages, even after I uninstall the add-on.
+**Note**: After you make changes to your add-on, you will need to restart Kodi, _then_ install your add-on.
+Otherwise, you will get a "Failed to install Add-on from zip file" message.
+At least, this has been my experience.

 # The `userdata` Folder and Log File